WWangYuHsiang/SMILEtrack/README.md

 This code is based on the implementation of [ByteTrack](https://github.com/ifzhang/ByteTrack), [BoT-SORT](https://github.com/NirAharon/BoT-SORT#bot-sort)

+> **SMILEtrack: SiMIlarity LEarning for Multiple Object Tracking**

-Preprint will be appearing soon
+> Preprint will be appearing soon

 # 1. Installation